cloud-hot/marionette/README.md

 marionette
 ==========

-A remote execution framework using libuv
+A simple remote execution framework using libuv.

 # Description